SOS-CER/SOS-CER.github.io/_projects/labs/06-lab/06-lab-state.md

 ## Create `CourseNameValidatorTest` Class
-Create `CourseNameValidatorTest` in the `src/` folder of the `edu.ncsu.csc216.pack_scheduler.course.validator` package.
+Create `CourseNameValidatorTest` in the `test/` folder of the `edu.ncsu.csc216.pack_scheduler.course.validator` package.
 Do so by copying `CourseNameValidatorFSMTest` and naming the copy `CourseNameValidatorTest`.
 Then update the references to `CourseNameValidatorFSM` to `CourseNameValidator`.

 Run your new test class.
 Most if not all of the tests should fail.
 If they all pass, check that all references to `CourseNameValidatorFSM` were removed.

 ## Implement `State` Class
 Create the `State` abstract class as an inner class of `CourseNameValidator`.
+We are using an abstract class because there is common behavior for the `onOther()` method - throwing an exception!

 `State` has three methods: